rainydio/wallet23/README.md

 ### Signing contract address

 Hash that is signed is required to include contract address.
-As result external message cannot be replayed from or to a different contract (or same contract in different workchain) that is using same public key and similar payload structure.
+As a result external message cannot be replayed from or to a different contract (or same contract in different workchain) that is using the same public key and similar payload structure.

 ### Tests